HanaAhmed317/bash-and-docker-project/README.md

 # bash-and-docker-project
-This project provides a real-time system monitoring tool, tracking key system metrics and generating reports.
-It includes:
-📂 Project Files:
+style.css – A stylesheet that defines the appearance of an HTML page, including fonts, colors, buttons, tables, and hover effects​
+.

+system_metrics.log – A log file that records system performance metrics such as CPU usage, GPU usage, memory usage, system load, and active processes​
+.

-finalmonitor.sh – A Bash script that monitors CPU, memory, disk, network, GPU usage, and system load with alerts for high resource usage. report.html – A web-based report generator using Chart.js to visualize system metrics from logs.
+finalmonitor.sh – A Bash script that monitors system performance (CPU, GPU, memory, disk, network, and system load), logs the metrics, and displays alerts if thresholds are exceeded​
-Dockerfile – A configuration file for containerizing the system monitoring tool, enabling easy deployment in a Docker environment.
+.

+report.html – A webpage that visualizes system metrics using tables and charts.
+It reads data from a log file, updates every 5 seconds, and uses Chart.js for graphical representation